 Bari Train Station

 There are two train stations in Bari, located side by side.
-The Ferrovia Appulo Lucano trains (for example, travelling from Matera or Altamura) arrive the local station.
+The Ferrovia Appulo Lucano trains (for example, travelling from Matera or Altamura) arrive at the local station.
 Other national/Trenitalia trains arrive at the Bari Centrale station.

 - Both stations don’t have a tourist information point/desk, only ticket information points and cafes.